aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     ![](images/EC2-Connect.PNG)

     b.
 Select Session Manager and click on Connect

+    c.
+Keep in mind that you can optionally configure a private connection from on premise locations into AWS (such as Site to Site VPN or Direct Connect Private Vif) so that users can directly access nodes using SSH from on premise.
+It is possible to also restrict Systems Manager access for users to only allow them to connect to the Login Nodes.
+See this [link](https://repost.aws/knowledge-center/ssm-session-manager-control-access) for more details.

 17. You can login to the ParallelClusterAdminNode to launch new clusters